 As a second safety measure, Apple uses a system called, “tokenization” when you add your credit or debit card to your Apple Pay account.
 Tokenization generates and assigns a random account number to your iPhone, rather than using your actual account number.
 When you use Apple Pay to make a purchase, Apple sends that random account number, rather than your actual account number, through the store’s system .
 Apple does this to help you avoid becoming a victim of security a breach like the ones at Target and Home Depot.
 In a sense, Apple Pay is more secure than using a physical credit or debit card.

 Apple Pay works with most of the major credit and debit cards from the top U.S. banks, including:

 - Bank of America

 - Wells Fargo

-Apple Pay is currently accepted in over 220,000 stores (find out which ones on Apple’s website).
+Over 220,000 stores accept Apple Pay (find out which ones on Apple’s website).

-Here at SolutionBuilt, we were very excited about the launch of Apple Pay.
+Here at SolutionBuilt, we are very excited about the launch of Apple Pay.
 Not having to using a debit card and risk your account being hacked is a huge bonus!